What Is the Employee Life Cycle? Your Overview

 That’s because how well you treat prospective employees during this journey (even the ones who don’t get the job) will influence their perception of your company forever.

-Recruiting within the employee life cycle
+Strategies for recruiting within the employee life cycle

-• Advertise the position on multiple platforms to entice a wider spectrum of candidates.
+Advertise positions on multiple platforms to entice a wider spectrum of candidates.
 The fewer media platforms you use, the narrower your chance of reaching great candidates.
 Going wide is great – but don’t forget the value of your internal talent pool who might be looking for a promotion or a sideways step – and consider the importance of employee referral programs.
 Here, multiposting can be something of a silver bullet.

 It’s natural to be excited when you start a new job.
 There’s a sense of optimism and potential.
 That’s why this is the ideal time to make people feel welcome, safe and already at home.